 Download a copy of the Advanced AT Phalaris factsheet.

-Advanced AT (Phalaris aquatica) was developed by the CSIRO division of Plant Industry and is a semi erect, winter active variety, which forms thick dense tufts of wide blue/green leaves that are very palatable to sheep and cattle.
 It has a low level of summer dormancy so it can respond and take advantage of any summer rainfall should it occur.
 Advanced AT is morphologically similar to the winter active cultivar Holdfast, but was selected for superior performance in shallow, strongly acidic and infertile soils which have layers in the top 50cm of pH<4.2 measured in CaCl2.
 Nutrient solution studies have shown that Advanced AT is the most AI-tolerant of the Australian bred phalaris cultivars.
 Field studies show a particular advantage in establishment on strongly acid soils in years with a dry spring.

 Advanced AT’s strong seedling vigour makes it a variety that is easy to establish quickly.
 This is very important for stand management should there be a high level of weed competition.
 Once established, Advanced AT will be able to handle periods of waterlogging and inundation.
 The biggest advantage of Advanced AT’s is its ability to grow in more highly acidic conditions and lower quality soil compared to other phalaris varieties currently available.
 Advanced AT will extend the range of pasture species to help combat soil degradation.
 Another major benefit from the plants deep root system is it makes Advanced AT very persistent under drought conditions.
 It is also useful in reducing recharge zones and helps prevent dryland salinity.
 Advanced AT does have a higher crown than Holdfast GT and must be rotational grazed to ensure long term persistence.